CodeBanana69/Microsoft-Rewards-Farmer-2.0/README.md

 ## :wave: Welcome to the future of automation

 ### A simple bot that uses selenium to farm Microsoft Rewards written in Python

+Updated as Charles Bel seems to have abandoned the project

 ```diff
 - Use it at your own risk, Microsoft may ban your account (and I would not be responsible for it)